PojavLauncherTeam/panfork_offscreen_rootless/README.rst

 (Alternatively, a
 [binary](https://gitlab.freedesktop.org/icecream95/mesa/-/snippets/6805)
-tarball can be downloaded, which is self-contained and does not need any file from this repository.)
+tarball can be downloaded, which is self-contained and does not need any file from this repository.
+However, extracting it in the root `mesa/` directory allows debuggers to find source code.)

 .. code-block:: sh